-Dr. Halaas says that the procedure is done under local anesthesia so patients feel little to no pain-similar to getting fillers, in the physician's office.
-"The worst discomfort is the numbing injection," says Dr. Cheung.
-"Moving the sutures into place is a strange sensation, but the procedure really is well tolerated by most patients."
+Halaas says that the procedure is done under local anesthesia so patients feel little to no pain - similar to getting fillers, in the physician's office.
+"Moving the sutures into place may causes a strange sensation, but t worst discomfort is the numbing injection," says Cheung.